 An Honours program takes 4 years, while a bachelor takes 3 years.
 The Honours degrees differ in the number of courses required in the discipline (with Specialized Honours requiring the most).
 A Major can be combined with another Major or a Minor degree, but it doesn't have to be.
 A Minor degree must be combined with a Major degree.
 If you're interested in a Bachelor of Arts (BA) degree, you will combine your courses with arts courses such as psychology or economics.
 For a Bachelor of Science (BSc) degree, you will combine your courses with science courses such as physics, earth and atmospheric science, biology or computer science.

-Outlook: Applied mathematics graduates typically do not experience significant difficulties securing employment in the technology sector, the banking industry, the healthcare sector, and Environment Canada.
+Outlook: Applied mathematics graduates secure employment in the technology sector, the banking industry, the healthcare sector, and Environment Canada.
 Indeed we have recent graduates working in each of these areas.